10th Dalai Lama

 According to Tibetan historians, Tibetan officials allowed the amban [to] announced that the Urn had been used to satisfy the Emperor, despite the reality that the Urn had not been employed.
 The enthronement took place on eighth day of the eighth month of the water-horse-year of the fourteenth sexagenary cycle, and was supervised by the regent.

 The enthronement of the 10th Dalai Lama, Tsultrim Gyatso, was held at the Potala Palace on 23 September 1822, which is the eighth day of the eighth lunar month of the Water Horse Year.

-Soon after his enthronement in 1822, the Dalai Lama received his pre-novice ordination from the Seventh Panchen Lama Lobzang Palden Tenpai Nyima (paN chen bla ma 04 blo bzang dpal ldan bstan pa'i nyi ma) and gave him the name Ngawang Lobzang Jampel Tsultrim Gyatso (ngag dbang blo bzang 'jam dpal tshul khrims rgya mtsho).
+Soon after his enthronement in 1822, the Dalai Lama received his pre-novice ordination from the Seventh Panchen Lama Lobzang Palden Tenpai Nyima and gave him the name Ngawang Lobzang Jampel Tsultrim Gyatso (ngag dbang blo bzang 'jam dpal tshul khrims rgya mtsho).
 The following month he became a novice monk.
 His father received a title and the Yutok estate, which initiated a noble Tibetan family line.

 In 1825 in his 10th year, the Dalai Lama had many tutors and was enrolled at Drepung Monastery and studied both sutra and tantra.
 He likely studied at Ganden Monastery and Sera Monastery as well.
 He studied Tibetan Buddhist texts extensively during the rest of his life.

 In 1830, the Dalai Lama was put in charge of the Tibetan state, and a report called the "Iron-Tiger Report" on agriculture and tax policies was prepared.
 In 1831 the Dalai Lama reconstructed the Potala Palace.

 In 1834 the Dalai Lama gave teachings to the Fifth Kalkha and to the Mongolian King of Torgo, and sent senior monks to Mongolia to establish a Kalacakra center there.

 The Dalai Lama set about to overhaul the economic structure of Tibet but did not live long enough to see his plans come to fruition.
 After becoming ill in 1834 during an epidemic breakout in Lhasa, the Dalai Lama received his full Gelong ordination from the Panchen Lama in his nineteenth year.
 He remained in poor health for three years and died in 1837.

 Despite his death in his 22nd year, he was said to have had several students from Tibet and Bhutan.
 The 10th Dalai Lama's body was installed in a golden reliquary in the Potala Palace called The Supreme Ornament of the Three Realms” (gser gdung khams gsum rgyan mchog).